Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Related Work

 For indoor scenes, a vast line of work tackles room layout estimation~\cite{hedau2009recovering,lee2009geometric,mallya2015learning,dasgupta2016delay}.
 Huang \etal~\cite{huang2018cooperative} predict 3D oriented bounding boxes for indoor objects.
 Factored3D~\cite{factored3dTulsiani17} and 3D-RelNet~\cite{kulkarni2019relnet} jointly predict object voxel shapes.
 Total3D~\cite{Nie_2020_CVPR} predicts 3D boxes and meshes by additionally training on datasets with annotated 3D shapes.
-We explore 3D object detection in its general form by tackling \textit{both} domains jointly and with a vocabulary of $5\times$ more object categories than prior works.
+ImVoxelNet~\cite{rukhovich2022imvoxelnet} proposes domain-specific methods which share an underlying framework for processing volumes of 3D voxels.
+In contrast, we explore 3D object detection in its general form by tackling outdoor and indoor domains jointly in a single model and with a vocabulary of $5\times$ more categories.

 \mypar{3D Datasets.} KITTI~\cite{Geiger2012CVPR} and SUN RGB-D~\cite{song2015sun} are popular datasets for 3D object detection on urban and indoor scenes respectively.
-Since 2019, more datasets have emerged, both for indoor~\cite{objectron2021,hypersim,dehghan2021arkitscenes} and urban~\cite{waymo_open_dataset,caesar2020nuscenes,houston2020one, chang2019argoverse, lyft,huang2019apolloscape,gahlert2020cityscapes}.
-In isolation, these datasets have unique properties and biases, \eg object and scene types, focal length, coordinate systems, \etc In this work, we unify existing representative datasets~\cite{Geiger2012CVPR, song2015sun, objectron2021,hypersim,dehghan2021arkitscenes, caesar2020nuscenes} to form a large-scale benchmark, called \dataset, which is $20\times$ larger than widely-used benchmarks and significantly more diverse.
-As such, new challenges arise stemming from the increased variance in object rotation, size, layouts, and camera intrinsics.
+Since 2019, 3D datasets have emerged, both for indoor~\cite{objectron2021,hypersim,dehghan2021arkitscenes, dai2017scannet, avetisyan2019scan2cad} and outdoor~\cite{sun2020scalability,caesar2020nuscenes,houston2020one, chang2019argoverse, lyft,huang2019apolloscape,gahlert2020cityscapes}.
+In isolation, these datasets target different tasks and applications and have unique properties and biases, \eg object and scene types, focal length, coordinate systems, \etc In this work, we unify existing representative datasets~\cite{Geiger2012CVPR, song2015sun, objectron2021,hypersim,dehghan2021arkitscenes, caesar2020nuscenes}.
+We process the raw visual data, re-purpose their annotations, and carefully curate the union of their semantic labels in order to build a coherent large-scale benchmark, called \dataset. \dataset is $20\times$ larger than widely-used benchmarks and notably more diverse.
+As such, new challenges arise stemming from the increased variance in visual domain, object rotation, size, layouts, and camera intrinsics.